 It is generally recommended that infants under 3 years of age be seen every 3 months; patients under 9 twice yearly, and all other patients at the very least, once a year.

 The best way to clean your prosthesis is with a mild liquid soap or baby shampoo and water.
 Wash it with your finger or a soft washcloth and rinse thoroughly.
 Never use alcohol to clean your prosthesis because it will destroy the plastic.
+If you have periods of excessive discharge or suffer from chronic dry eye, we recommend soaking your prosthesis for 5-10 minutes in hydrogen peroxide, daily.

 You should have a new eye made every 3-5 years.
 The lifetime of the artificial eye’s plastic will depend on each patient and their unique eye socket chemistry.